secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 | Day 14   | Live Learning - Coaching to develop and motivate your people | 50 minutes | Live Learning | <br> * Live learning sessions with scenario based coaching discussions to elicit peak performance |
 | Day 15   | Manager action plan & final weekly evaluation | 20 minutes | Self-paced writing & evaluation | <br> *Complete the manager action plan <br> *Complete final evaluation <br> *Share Manager Challenge certification

+### Post Manager Challenge

+L&D is continuing to iterate on continuing education opportunities to build management skills for leading remote teams at GitLab.

 ## FAQs (Frequently Asked Questions) for the Manager Challenge program

 1. **What is the Manager Challenge Program?**
      - The program is intended to build a set of baseline management skills through micro habits and daily practices over 3 weeks.
 It is a blended learning approach that combines self-paced and live learning sessions.
-It is intended to build leadership and management skills based on the book High Output Management and GitLab management & leadership best practices.
+It is intended to build leadership and management skills based on the book High Output Management and GitLab remote management & leadership best practices.
 1. **When is the next session?**
      - The next session will be launched on 2020-01-11 for any people leader interested in attending.
 1. **Do I have to participate?**
      - We strongly recommend that all managers that sign up for the program complete the daily challenges and actively participate.
 1. **Have we done this program in the past?**
-    - We launched the pilot in September.
+    - We launched the pilot in September 2021.
 1. **What is required of me?**
      - Monday to Wednesday there will be a series of daily challenges that a manager can complete asynchronously on their own time that will cover a range of topics.
 On Thursday's we will come together as a group in a live learning session to apply the challenges to real scenarios managers face in a remote environment; as well as network as a cohort!
+1. **Is there an async option for the live learnings?**
+     - Yes, the program will include async learning options for those that are unable to make the live learning sessions.
 1. **I have a lot of management experience, will this help?**
      - No matter your level or tenure as a manager, we can all take time out of our busy days to grow our management and leadership skills.
 The more practice the better and we hope that you will find the program applicable to your job.
 1. **What skills will I be building?**